 See below for more information about using color.

-It's important to understand the Excel will perform "visual rounding" with all custom number formats.
+It's important to understand that Excel will perform "visual rounding" with all custom number formats.
 When a number has more digits than placeholders on the right side of the decimal point, the number is rounded to the number of placeholders.
 When a number has more digits than placeholders on the left side of the decimal point, extra digits are displayed.
 This is a visual effect only; actual values are not modified.

 Number formats for TEXT